You may wish to see an introductory page to this section with a map first.

 The new Archaeological Museum of the town houses some very interesting exhibits of these ancient civilizations.
 An Assyrian relief and a Roman statue show a striking similarity: on one hand the warrior and the god hold a weapon and on the other an elaborate flower: threat of destruction and promise of wealth are combined in the same work of art.

-The reliefs portraying handshakes between kings and gods are stunning; handshakes were not a common kind of greeting habit in antiquity and certainly not in relationships between humans and gods: in addition we are not used to seeing a fully dressed person shaking hands with a fully naked one (with obvious justification the Greeks thought their deities had no reason to cover themselves).
+The reliefs portraying handshakes between kings and gods are stunning; handshakes were not a common kind of greeting habit in antiquity and certainly not in relationships between humans and gods: in addition we are not used to seeing a fully dressed person shaking hands with a fully naked one (the Greeks thought their gods had no reason to cover themselves).

 Owing to the number, quality and variety of its mosaics, the Museum of Gaziantep can be compared to that of Antioch: archaeologists of many countries have helped their Turkish fellows in excavating Zeugma before it was drowned and in the analysis and restoration of the findings.

-Roman baths were often decorated with sea creatures and gods and this penchant for marine subjects was adopted by the rich owners of villas at Zeugma, one of which had the floor of a pool covered with a large mosaic portraying Ocean and Thetys.
+Roman baths were often decorated with sea creatures and gods, e.g. at Ostia and this penchant for marine subjects was adopted by the rich owners of villas at Zeugma, one of whom had the floor of a pool covered with a large mosaic portraying Oceanus and Thetys.
+Mosaics portraying Oceanus surrounded by sea creatures have been found also in Tunisia, Spain, France and Germany.

 Roman mosaic from Zeugma: Parthenopes and Metiochos